jellexet/dotfiles/README.md

 /etc/sddm.conf.d/sddm.conf
 ```

-Also there is a direcotory with wallpapers for the desktop and the greeter.
+Also there is a directory with wallpapers for the desktop and the greeter.

 ###Sway